2018 - Donna Magid, M.D., M.Ed.

 - Reverse Hill-Sachs = impaction of anterior humeral head against posterior glenoid.

-- Trough sign: subchondral head line paralleling articular surface
+- Trough sign: subchondral C-shaped head line paralleling articular surface

 - Fixed internal rotation.

 INFERIOR (LUXATIO ERECTA): very rare, axial force to overhead arm or forced hyperabduction (motorcycle with high handlebars, construction worker).
 Inferior capsule tears, humeral head goes inferiorly, arm locks overhead—pt. arrives abducted with arm flexed over head.
 HIGH INCIDENCE of brachial plexus, other nerve injury.